AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/get-started/integrate-ui-kit.md

    }
    ```

-1. Log in.
+2. Log in.

-    The following login methods are provided: User ID and password and user ID and token.
+    The following login methods are provided: User ID and token.

-    - Log in with the user ID and password:

-      ```dart
-      ChatUIKit.instance.loginWithPassword(userId: userId, password: password);
-      ```

     - Log in with the user ID and token: